RobertoFalconi/MinimalAPIsTemplate/README.md

 - Hangfire batch and job automations
 - HealthChecks health monitoring
 - HSTS and HTTPS redirection
-- MediatR for decoupling, reduce boilerplate code, easy implement CQRS
+- HttpClientFactory with HTTP connection pooling
-- Multiple environments usage
+- MediatR for decoupling, reduce boilerplate code, and easy implement CQRS and/or Event-Sourcing
-- NLog and JSON console
+- Multiple environments usage (Development, Staging, Production and custom)
-- OpenAPI Swagger with Swashbuckle
+- NLog and JSON console and DB logs
-- Pool HTTP connections with HttpClientFactory
+- OpenAPI Swagger with Swashbuckle, Schemas, API definitions, authentication button etc.
-- StopWatch
+- StopWatch for benchmark and timing running methods

-## AuthN and AuthZ examples ready to go:
+## AuthN and AuthZ examples ready-to-go:
 - JWT unsigned and not encrypted for basic knowledge
 - JWS ("alg": "HS512") signed with HMAC SHA-512 using a symmetric key
 - JWS ("alg": "RS512") signed with RSA SHA-512 using a X509 Certificate asymmetric key